 Eligibility Criteria

-• The program must have started at least two years prior to the Golden Bell Awards program entry deadline of June 30th, 2023 and currently be in existence
+• The program must have started at least two years prior to the Golden Bell Awards program entry deadline of June 26, 2026 and currently be in existence.

-• A narrative describing the program must be uploaded in PDF format, not exceed 4 pages in length, double-spaced in no smaller than 11-point font.
+• A narrative describing the program must be uploaded in PDF format, in Arial font, not exceed 4 pages in length, double-spaced in no smaller than 11-point font.

 • Three high-resolution, color digital photos must be uploaded.
-For examples of high-resolution, print-quality photos, please see below.
+Four (4) examples of high-resolution, print-quality photos, please see below.

 CRITERIA FOR SELECTION